Nue12/FormidableTuto/Readme.md

 If you send like above, the payload will be like this.
 So this is not working.
 ![wrong payload](<./public/Screenshot%20(71).png>)
+/

 So we have to create formData.
 To create a formData we don't need to use "input tag".
-We are going to use "form tag". and we send the formData as request's body
+We are going to use "form tag". and we send the formData as request's body.
+Right code`#00FF00`

 ```
 const form = document.getElementById("form");